|

 -

-our programs for family literacy and offer ESL classes.
+Continue to expand our programs for family literacy and provide outreach to

 -

-our automated library catalog available on the Internet and find ways
+Continue to make our automated library catalog available on the Internet and

-to make our catalog and web pages more accessible or user friendly to
+find ways to make our catalog and web pages more accessible or user

 -

-survey our patrons to see that their needs are being met.
+Periodically survey our patrons to see that their needs are being

 -